House Democrats Release 3,500 Russia-Linked Facebook Ads, Analysis Follows

 “This is the face of American police!
 They are raised as racists and trained to see Blacks as targets!” one ad reads.

-This, perhaps, amplifies what Alex Stamos, Chief Security Officer at Facebook wrote in a blog post, published on Facebook’s corporate blog back in September 2017.
+This, perhaps, amplifies what Alex Stamos, Chief Security Officer at Facebook wrote in blog post, published on Facebook’s corporate blog back in September 2017.

 “The vast majority of ads run by these accounts didn’t specifically reference the US presidential election, voting or a particular candidate.
 Rather, the ads and accounts appeared to focus on amplifying divisive social and political messages across the ideological spectrum — touching on topics from LGBT matters to race issues to immigration to gun rights.”